 Please note that a valid Eden admission ticket is required for all the sessions, in addition to the ticket for the relevant session.
 We advise skaters to arrive at the Visitor Centre at least 30 minutes prior to their booked skating slot.

 General skating sessions

 Our public skate sessions are 40 minutes long and begin on the hour.

-The penguins are 91.5cm tall and although there is no minimum height restriction, the user does need to be able to walk and reach the handle.
+The penguins are 78cm tall and although there is no minimum height restriction, the user does need to be able to walk and reach the handle.
 The maximum height for use is 120cm (3' 11¼").
 The charge covers the full 40-minute session and there are no refunds or part-refunds if the penguin is not used or is only used for part of the session.
 Bookings are non-refundable.